raygers/takealot-product-tracker/README.md

 1. API Gateway Enpdoint.
 2. API Lambda function to process all API requests
 3. Lambda function which will be triggered twice a day by a cloudwatch scheduled event.
-4. DynamoDB Table.
+4. DynamoDB Table for persisting data..
-5. API key stored in AWS Key Management Service
+5. API key

 ## Development Environment prerequisites
 ---